SpiderLabs/HostHunter/README.md

 ## Authors
 * **Andreas Georgiou** - follow me on twitter - [@superhedgy](https://twitter.com/superhedgy)

+## Contribute
+Feel free to create a Pull Request if you have any ideas or features you would like to add.
+Otherwise reach me out on twitter @superhedgy.

 ## StarGazers
 Thank you for all the support & feedback!